top of page

 Conventional TMS often relies on a powerful drive, which can lead to cumulative wind-up dominating the response.

 RP-TMS takes a different route.
-Medical RP-TMS is built for

-better targeting with fewer unwanted effects:
+We built Medical RP-TMS for better targeting with fewer unwanted effects:

 • Prioritizes recovery-primed timing so effects come from responsive-state activation, not from piling on pulses, or squeezing out effects by brute force.